Only half of EPL clubs allowed fans when restrictions eased - WHIZ News

 Even stadiums that can partially reopen will only have home fans, who will be asked to keep to social distancing and avoid close contact like hugging.

-Up to 2,000 fans will be allowed into games at Liverpool and Everton from Wednesday because the region has been placed into tier 2.
+Up to 2,000 fans will be allowed into games at Liverpool and Everton from Wednesday because the region has been placed into tier two.

 That is the same classification for London, providing entry for up to 2,000 fans at Arsenal, Chelsea, Crystal Palace, Fulham, Tottenham and West Ham, and on the south-coast for Brighton and Southampton.